0xch4z/ck-navigation/README.md

   The <code>CKNavigationController</code> is meant to provide navigation in a single <code>NSWindow</code> similar to that of UIKit's <code>UINavigationController</code> on iOS.
 This is a great solution for seperating views in low profile status bar apps and the like.
 </p>
 <p>
   Implementing a <code>CKNavigationController</code> is exactly like <code>UINavigationController</code> in iOS.
 Simply call the initializer and pass in the controller you'd like to set as root.
-Note: in order to add a view controller to a navigation controller, the view controller must conform to the <a href="Sources/Navigatable.swift"><code>CKNavigatable</code> protocol</a>
+Note: in order to add a view controller to a navigation controller, the view controller must subclass <a href="Sources/CKNavigatableViewController.swift"><code>CKNavigatableViewController</code> or explicitly conform to the <a href="Sources/CKNavigatable.swift"><code>CKNavigatable</code> protocol</a>.
 </p>

 ```swift